rainbow-linux/.github/profile/README.md

 **Rainbow Linux** - The Linux Distribution For Everyone!

 ## 📃 Information About Rainbow Linux
-- Rainbow Linux is a based Linux distribution.
+- Rainbow Linux is a Universal Blue based Linux distribution.
 - We made it easy to use for normal users, which means you don't have to use terminal to perform simple tasks at all.
 - You can expect an out of the box experience from Rainbow Linux.